 Lenders with overlays will not want to proceed with the mortgage application process until the unsatisfied judgment and/or tax lien has been paid by the borrower and recorded.

-- However, there are lenders where they will allow borrowers to pay the judgment and/or tax lien at or prior to closing and have it recorded.
+- Lenders where will allow borrowers to pay the judgment and/or tax lien at or prior to closing and have it recorded

-- The second option is to have a written payment agreement with the judgment creditor and/or the IRS and have three months of payment seasoning.
+- The second option is to have a written payment agreement with the judgment creditor and/or the IRS and have three months of payment seasoning

-- However, there are lenders who will approve borrowers for FHA Loan with unsatisfied judgment and tax liens as long as they have a written payment agreement or are willing to pay it off at closing and have the title company record it.
+- However, there are lenders who will approve borrowers for FHA Loan with unsatisfied judgment and tax liens as long as the borrowers have a written payment agreement and have made three timely payments

 Qualifying For FHA Loans With Tax Liens